 Chaplaincy There is complete freedom of worship in Ireland.
 Students, whatever their religious faith, may avail of the prayer room.
-A prayer room is set aside in the Arts Building for quiet prayer and meditation.
+A Quiet Room (8am-8pm) is set aside in the Arts Building for quiet prayer and meditation.
 The Chaplaincy team also offers a drop in service where students are free to have a coffee and a chat on a social level or to discuss deeper concerns in times of distress.